juliogomez/devops/README.md

 * [ngrok](https://ngrok.com/): the most famous and reliable.
 It even has a GUI, but its free tier does not allow for custom domain names, and needs you to install an agent in your cluster node.
 * [local tunnel](https://localtunnel.github.io/www/): it also needs you to install a local agent in your cluster node.
 * [localhost.run](http://localhost.run/): agent-less, but does not allow for custom domain names.
 * [serveo](https://serveo.net/): agent-less, and allows for custom domain names in the free tier... our choice!
+Custom domain names will be __really__ important for our setup (more on this later).
 Unfortunately it is quite unreliable, so be ready for some service interruptions... but what's life without some risks?

 Let's use serveo to create reverse SSH tunnels for every microservice that needs to be accessible from Internet.
 Specifically for our example application (_myhero_) you need the following services to be reachable: _ui_, _spark_ and _app_.
 For each one of them you will need to create a tunnel, specifying: